API Reference

 Prop Type Default Description

-passes AnyPass[] [] Ordered array of render and compute passes.
+passes AnyPass[] [] Array of compute and render passes.
+Compute passes dispatch pre-scene in declaration order; render passes execute post-scene in declaration order.
 See Render Passes and Compute Shaders.

 renderTargets RenderTargetDefinitionMap {} Named off-screen render targets.
 See Render Targets.